 The bladder is the most common site of cancer in the urinary system.
-It is much more common in men - the risk of bladder cancer by age 85 is 1 in 44 for men, compared to 1 in 154 for women.
+Bladder Cancer is much more common in men – the risk by age 85 is 1 in 44 for men, compared to 1 in 154 for women.
 Bladder cancers usually arise from the cells lining the bladder.

 What are the symptoms?